VIC.GOV.AU | Policy and Advisory Library

 Length of meetings

-School council meetings should require no longer than 2.5 hours, regardless of the setting.
+School council meetings usually require no longer than 2.5 hours, regardless of the setting.

-If business has not been concluded by the scheduled closing time for the meeting, the chairperson should ask councillors whether they wish to:
+If business has not been concluded by the scheduled closing time for the meeting, the chair must ask council members whether they wish to:

-• defer the rest of the business until the next meeting, or
+• defer the rest of the business until the next meeting

 Conflict of interest

-A conflict of interest occurs when a school councillor’s personal interests may influence, or may be seen to influence, their role and decision-making on council.
+A conflict of interest occurs when a school council member’s personal interests may influence, or may be seen to influence, their role and decision-making on school council.

-• Personal interests can also be pecuniary (financial) or non-pecuniary.
+Personal interests can be pecuniary (financial) or non-pecuniary.
 Potential conflicts of interest occur where an actual conflict of interest may arise in the future.

-• Perceived conflicts of interest occur where a reasonable person might suspect that a school councillor is subject to a real conflict of interest, whether or not one actually exists.
+Perceived conflicts of interest occur where a reasonable person might suspect that a school council member is subject to a real conflict of interest, whether or not one actually exists.

 For further information, see School Council – Conduct and Conflict of Interest.